kuritsu/pozoledf/README.md

 [Jeffrey Alvarez](https://github.com/kuritsu) is DevOps Tech Lead in Improving Nearshore (known as iTexico in Mexico).

-[Abraham Rivera](https://github.com/arivera0000) is a DevOps Engineer in Improving Nearshore.
+[Abraham Rivera](https://github.com/Abraham83) is a DevOps Engineer in Improving Nearshore.

-TODO: Fix Abraham Rivera's GitHub URL.